 - Local and state public health departments: Programs, policies and research are the three primary areas of focus for public health workers at the state and local level of government.
 These employees fulfill many of the duties of the CDC, just at a lower level of government and within individual communities, to individual members of the population.

-Executives educated in public health help their organizations balance medical care, field advancements, wellness programs and more in well-rounded delivery of optimum healthcare.
+Executives educated in public health help their organizations balance medical care, field advancements, wellness programs and more well-rounded delivery of optimum healthcare.
 Settings may include a hospital, home health agency or long term care facility.